 The rating tool is kept under review and upgraded as necessary.
-Credit quality of personal clients is assessed using established criteria in credit policies and external market data from Mauritius Credit Information Bureau (MCIB).
+Credit quality of personal clients is assessed using established criteria in the Credit Policy Guide (CPG) and external market data from Mauritius Credit Information Bureau (MCIB).
 Loans to individuals are monitored on portfolio basis primarily based on their delinquency status.
-The Bank has developed and implemented retail and corporate scoring for assessing credit quality from CRISIL Ltd (India), a subsidiary of Standard & Poor (India).
+The Bank has developed and implemented retail and corporate scoring and rating models for assessing and measuring credit quality from CRISIL Ltd (India), a subsidiary of Standard & Poor (India).